 So, the obvious question is this.
 Where do you find fresh roasted coffee beans?
 First of all, look for the roast date on the bag.
 Good luck there.
 A quick perusal of Starbucks, a typical grocery store, and your local organic natural foods store, you’ll be hard pressed to find a “roast date” on any coffee bags.
 And don’t get confused between the “roast date” and the “expiration date”.
 The expiration date is typically 12-18 months after the roast date.

-As a master Spokane Coffee Roaster, if you want truly fresh roasted coffee beans, then your best bet is to order online directly from the roaster, like Lake City Coffee.
+As a master Spokane Coffee Roaster, I can honestly tell you that if you want truly fresh roasted coffee beans, then your best bet is to order online directly from the roaster, like Lake City Coffee.
 We roast and ship the same day.
 That means your coffee is sitting on your table 24-48 hours after roasting.
 The difference between fresh roasted coffee beans and stale industrial coffee is nothing short of amazing.